Community-Based Fact-Checking on Twitter's Birdwatch Platform: Empirical Analysis

-\textbf{Account characteristics:} Fig.~\ref{fig:ccdf_social_influence} plots the CCDFs for different characteristics of Twitter accounts, namely (a) the number of followers, (b) the number followees, and (c) the account age (in years).
+\textbf{Account characteristics:} Fig.~\ref{fig:ccdf_social_influence} plots the CCDFs for different characteristics of Twitter accounts, namely (a) the number of followers, (b) the number of followees, and (c) the account age (in years).
 The plots show that tweets reported as being misleading tend to have a lower number of followers and a lower number of followees.
-We observe only minor differences with regard to the account age.
-Fig.~\ref{fig:source_verified} further shows that a majority of Birdwatch notes are reported for tweets from verified accounts.
-Here we find only minor differences for misleading vs. not misleading tweets.
+We observe no significant differences with regard to the account age.
+As a further analysis, we investigated differences across verified vs. not verified accounts.
+Here we find that \SI{54}{\percent} of all misleading tweets were posted by verified accounts, whereas this number is \SI{61}{\percent} for not misleading tweets.